Technigo/project-business-site/README.md

 # Business Site

-Created a business stie "The Online Education Company" with CSS and some Javacsript.Produces a business site with a hero iamges that change depending on the size of the screen.
+Created a business stie "The Online Education Company" with CSS and some Javacsript.Produces a business site with hero images that change depending on the size of the screen.

 ## The problem